 For BSN-to-DNP students, the program consists of 68-73 credits, depending on the role preparation area.
 Nurse executive students complete at least 1,050 hours of clinical practicum and Advanced Clinical Practice students complete at least 1,087.5 hours.
 1 credit equals 75 hours of clinical practicum.
 Credits are at the 700-level and 800-level (see Sample Program Plans available online at the nursing website).
-The 700 level courses are taught face-to-face/on campus, with online enhancement.
-The 800-level courses are offered as hybrids that combine online components with on-campus classroom immersion days.
+The 700 level and 800-level courses are offered as hybrids that combine online components (synchronous and asynchronous) with on-campus classroom immersion days.
 The BSN-to-DNP option can be taken over three years for full-time post-baccalaureate students and over 4-6 years for part-time students.